Click to jump down to important advising information and reference lists for each major:

 No waiver is required to register for the following.
 The prereqs listed below will be enforced & checked after registration.

-NTR 326 with C- or better- The physiology prereq is NOT enforced.
+NTR 326 with C- or better

-- NTR 327L Advanced Food Science Lab (Wr & II Flag):
+- NTR 327L Advanced Food Science Lab

-C- or better NTR 307, 107L, upper-division standing- The NTR 337 prereq is NOT enforced.
+C- or better NTR 307, 107L, upper-div standing- The NTR 337 prereq is NOT enforced

-- The NTR 337 prereq is NOT enforced.
+- The NTR 337 prereq is NOT enforced

 - NTR 342 Adv Nutritional Sciences:

-C- or better NTR 326, credit or reg BCH 369- Strongly recommend BCH 369 completed before NTR 342.
+C- or better NTR 326, credit BCH 369- Strongly recommend BCH 369 completed before NTR 342.

-- The BIO 325 prereq is NOT enforced.
+- BIO 325 prereq is NOT enforced.

 - NTR 162 Standards, Ethics, Credentialing for Dietetic Practice:

-Credit or concurrently taking NTR 317L
+Credit or concurrent NTR 317L

 - NTR 365L Exp Learning in Community Engagement